kshabir/Udacity-SensorFusionEngineer/Lidar_Obstacle_Detection/README.md

 # Project Summary:
-This project involves creating bounding boxes on each object after processing live point cloud data using the PCL library.
-It consists of four main steps, downsampling, segmentation, clustering and processing each cluster to place BB.
-A Voxel grid ROI based method was used to downsample pcl cloud.
-Then RANSAC based Segmentation by fitting a plane to separate obstacle and road clouds.
-The obstacle cloud was then feeded into the Clustering algorithm which uses Euclidean based distance metric to find the total number of clusters in the obstacle cloud.
-Finally, a 3D BB is placed on each cluster and rendered using pcl own visualizer.
+This project focuses on generating bounding boxes for objects by processing live point cloud data using the PCL library.
+The workflow consists of four key steps: downsampling, segmentation, clustering, and bounding box generation.
+Initially, a Voxel Grid filter is applied to downsample the point cloud within a Region of Interest (ROI).
+Following this, RANSAC-based plane segmentation is employed to differentiate between road and obstacle points.
+The obstacle point cloud is then passed to a clustering algorithm that uses a Euclidean distance metric to identify and group individual clusters.
+Finally, a 3D bounding box is generated for each cluster and visualized using PCL's built-in visualizer.

-All the code is written in C++.
+All code is written in C++.

 <img src="media/ObstacleDetectionFPS.gif" width="700" height="400" />